DavZim/OptionValuation/README.md

-# OptionEvaluation
+# Option Valuation
-A shiny application to explore the basics of option evaluation
+A shiny application to explore the basics of option valuations

 To run the project either fork/download the files and run the `app.R`-file, or in R run `shiny::runGitHub('OptionValuation', 'DavZim')`.